The Back Story

 As the years passed, more and more people I came into contact with were being diagnosed with food allergies, food sensitivities and autoimmune diseases.
 Everyone said the same thing, "It's just too hard to eat the way I should".
 I wanted to put my knowledge and research to work for others and make eating well easier for everyone.

-Today, I am medication-free, pain-free (most days) and look and feel many years younger than my chronological age.
 For my family and I, dinner-time is family-time; where we enjoy amazing dishes and re-connect after our busy, jam-packed days.
 I am so glad I get to pass along my dad's love for food to those I love.
 I only wish I could have taught my dad how amazing, healthy food could taste.